Brown Bag Distribution

 All information given is kept confidential.

 The Westfield Council on Aging has SNAP/Food Stamps applications available upon request.
-There are eligibility requirements for this program and documents are required with the application, please contact Karen at the Council on Aging for more information or to schedule an appointment.
+There are eligibility requirements for this program and documents are required with the application, please contact the Council on Aging for more information.

 Advisory From the Council on Aging